RIBTAS007/RL-MTP/README.md

 # Simulation-of-UAV-based-edge-data-processing-Dqn-based-path-planning

-Doing the path planning od UAVs to take the data from IoT devices and transfer it to the clous servers.
+Doing the path planning od UAVs to take the data from IoT devices and transfer it to the cloud servers.

-Tools used: Deep Reinforcement learning
+**Tools used**: Deep Reinforcement learning

 ![Image1](wip.jpeg)